FarronF/limerick-council-meetings/meetings/2021/12/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 **REPLY**: There is currently no scheme under construction or being considered in Drominbeg,

-Rhebogue for social housing units under the Social Housing Investment Programme.--- 4
+Rhebogue for social housing units under the Social Housing Investment Programme.
+---
+4

 9.